Subscribe

 The essentials

-• Make time for a thoughtful search — As a potential adopter, start a list of what you are looking for in a furry companion.
-Then, begin searching online or in-person at adoption clinics.
+• Decide what you’re prioritizing in a pup — As a potential adopter, start a list of what you are looking for in a furry companion.

-• Take your puppy home — Once you pass the interview, it’s time to take your dog home!
-You may also need to pay a small adoption fee.
+• Take your puppy home — Once you pass the interview (and potentially pay an adoption fee), it’s time to take your dog home!

 How to adopt a dog in 4 steps